gayeongpark/gayeongpark.github.io/_posts/2024-09-23-WIDE-AREA-NETWORKS.md

 ## Leased Line Connections

-A leased line is a dedicated, always-on connection between two locations, usually provided by a telecom provider over fiber or copper.
+A leased line is a dedicated, **always-on connection between two locations**, usually provided by a telecom provider over fiber or copper.
 It's often used for WAN connectivity between offices or data centers.

 Leased lines provide fixed, symmetric bandwidth (equal upload and download speeds), unlike standard broadband which shares bandwidth with other users.
-This makes leased lines highly reliable.
+This makes leased lines **highly reliable**.

-Leased lines are ideal for businesses needing high performance, security, and reliability, such as for video conferencing, large file uploads, or secure data transfer.
+**Leased lines are ideal for businesses needing high performance, security, and reliability, such as for video conferencing, large file uploads, or secure data transfer**.

-Because leased lines provide a direct connection, they offer higher security with reduced exposure to public internet traffic.
+Because leased lines provide a **direct connection**, they offer **higher security** with **reduced exposure to public internet traffic**.
 They are also highly reliable, often guaranteed by service level agreements (SLAs) ensuring minimal downtime.

-Leased lines are more expensive than shared services (DSL, cable) and are typically used by larger businesses that prioritize reliability and speed.
+Leased lines are more expensive than shared services (DSL, cable) and are typically used by larger businesses that prioritize **reliability** and **speed**.

 ## MPLS (Multiprotocol Label Switching) Connections

 MPLS is a technique used by service providers to improve the efficiency, speed, and flexibility of networks.
 It is not a networking protocol but an approach to streamline data traffic flow by using label switching instead of traditional IP routing.

 Instead of relying on complex IP routing tables, MPLS uses short, fixed-length labels to make forwarding decisions.
 Routers (called label switch routers) use these labels to quickly forward packets across the network, speeding up the process.

+For constant communication needs prioritizing flexibility and scalability, the organization should consider a Packet-switched connection, such as MPLS or VPN over the internet.

 ### MPLS Process